 What is a Fraternity/Sorority?

-A fraternity or sorority is a group of men or women formed through common goals and aspirations.
-Together these members learn, grow and make the fraternity or sorority, commonly called a Greek organization, stronger.
-Their shared experiences build a brotherhood/sisterhood that lasts a lifetime.
+A fraternity or sorority is a brotherhood or sisterhood formed around common goals and aspirations.
+These men and women make a commitment to each other for life.
+The members that form a fraternity or sorority share their efforts, friendship, and knowledge.
+Together they learn, grow, and make the fraternity or sorority, commonly called a Greek organization, stronger.
+Their common experience builds ties that last a lifetime.